Testing car ignition coils ensures your engine runs smoothly. Follow this step-by-step guide to diagnose and fix issues efficiently.

 Testing Secondary Windings

 To ensure your car’s ignition coil works well, you need to test the secondary windings.
 These windings are crucial for producing the high voltage needed to ignite the fuel mixture in the engine.
+This guide will walk you through the steps to test these windings effectively.

 Measuring Resistance